Symmetric powers and modular invariants of elementary abelian p-groups: Decomposing Symmetric Powers

 Now we must show that the cokernel of $\alpha_{d,m}$ is given by the formula for $B_{d+1,m-1}$ in part (ii) of the proposition.
 Note that $\alpha_{d,m}$ has codomain $B_{d+1,m}$.
-There are three cases to check: first suppose that $m' \neq 0$.
-It is then not possible to have $d' = q'-1$.
-Therefore the quotients when $m$ and $d+1$ are divded by $q'$ are $r$ and $s$ respectively, and by induction on $m$ we have
+There are three cases to check.

+{\bf Subcase 2a: $m' \neq 0$:} Note that in this case it is not possible to have $d' = q'-1$, since we must have $m'+d'<q'$.
+Therefore the quotients when $m$ and $d+1$ are divided by $q'$ are $r$ and $s$ respectively, and by the inductive hypothesis on $m$ we have